10 Best Solar Companies in Graham, NC

 Frequently Asked Questions About Solar in Graham, NC

-It depends on where you live and the kind of panels you plan to use.
-With the winter months in North Carolina being very mild, you have a wide time window to install your panels, though they won't hit peak performance until summer arrives.
+It depends on where you live and what type of panels you're installing.
+With the winter months in North Carolina being very mild, you have a lengthy window to install your panels, though they won't achieve peak performance until summer arrives.

 Net metering is a type of "power purchase agreement."
 If your state or utility offers net metering, you can return the solar energy you don't use to your provider.
 In return, they'll give you a credit on your power bill.